syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ![.Net MAUI ListView with Header and Footer](Images/getting-started/maui-listview-with-header-and-footer.jpg)

-N> You can also explore our [.NET MAUI ListView example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/ListView) that shows you how to render the ListView in .NET MAUI.
+N> You can refer to our [.NET MAUI ListView](https://www.syncfusion.com/maui-controls/maui-listview) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI ListView example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/ListView) that shows you how to render the ListView in .NET MAUI.